Adhikara Yoga School's 200hr Yoga Teacher Training

 I created Adhikara Yoga School to foster an environment where students could look deeply into the challenging questions concerning modern postural yoga as well as the ancient practices and philosophies.

-The next Yoga Teacher Training is tentatively scheduled to begin Fall 2019.
+The next Yoga Teacher Training is scheduled to begin Fall 2019.
+Full details & Early Bird registration will be available mid-January 2019.

 We don't shy away from discussions about access, cultural appropriation, ableism, dogma and politics.